andy5995/c_networking_examples/README.md

 ## Dual Stack Echo Server

 The server listens for connections on both ipv4 and ipv6 addresses.
-To test, run the server, and in a different window, enter in either of the following (The `nc` program is required):
+To test, run the server, and in a different window, enter in either of the following:

-    nc 127.0.0.1 12345
+    ./dual_stack_echo_client 127.0.0.1
-    nc ::1 12345
+    ./dual_stack_echo client ::1

 ## TCP File Transfer